 LMAACF Is a non-profit 501(c) (3), 509(a) (2) Public Charity dedicated to the appreciation, understanding, and production of the arts, with an emphasis on exploring and sharing the cultural diversity within our community.
 Owned and operated by the neighborhood/the L.M.
 Alcott Art Center Foundation and not by any one person.

-Alcott has become a regional Arts Organization with interaction with Artists, Actors, teachers and sponsors from all over the area and country.
+Alcott has become a regional Arts Organization with interaction of Artists, Actors, teachers and sponsors from all over the area and country.
 It has been a unique challenge to start something from scratch but it has been a great experience to be thrown into the world of the Arts in this endeavor.

 The area has since changed from the old scary rundown place to something we can all be proud of.
 The city has given much needed attention to the blight and brought economic redevelopment our way.
 The run down buildings and motel are gone, replaced by a multi-million dollar retail development.
 It is nice after enduring years of things the other way to be able to drive up the street and see people get out of their vehicle not afraid to move around the area freely.

-While we are sure that they did not bring the improvements because of the Alcott Arts Center 's existence, we are hopeful they saw that we were a benefit to the greater community and that if we could make it work here, then they could too and many have moved from Alcott to other venues using the templet of the way the Alcott Arts Center operates.
+While we are sure that the city did not bring the improvements because of the Alcott Arts Center 's existence, we are hopeful they saw that we were a benefit to the greater community and that if we could make it work here, then they could too and many have moved from Alcott to other venues using the templet of the way the Alcott Arts Center operates.